The Closest Connection Test

 - The parties’ familiarity with language used in each country.

-- The prospect of enforcing orders in both jurisdictions.
+The prospect of enforcing orders in both countries.

 - Nationality, domicile and citizenship.